Chickens

 I'm Nugget

-Nugget is a rescue hen that lives with RooPaul, Gracie and Gladys.
+Nugget was a rescue hen that lived with RooPaul, Gracie, and Gladys.
 She came to us when a teenage girl realized the tiny chick was about to be fed to a snake.
-She begged her dad not to let it happen and he honored her wishes.
-They drove two hours to bring the little chick to safety here at ABAR.
-From the beginning Nugget didn’t behave like other chicks we had raised.
+She begged her dad not to let it happen, and he honored her wishes.
+They drove two hours to bring the little chick to safety at ABAR.
+From the beginning, Nugget didn’t behave like other chicks we had raised.
 She was always hungry and didn’t move around much.
-She was growing at a rate that her feathers couldn’t keep up and often looked like she had been partially plucked.
-As she got older we realized she is a meat chicken as her body is ill proportioned with her breasts being so large she cannot walk or stand correctly.
-We try to make her life as comfortable as possible as we live with the constant reminder of what humans have done to modify nature to fit our needs of consumption.
+She was growing at such a rate that her feathers couldn’t keep up and often looked like she had been partially plucked.
+As she got older, we realized she was a meat chicken as her body was ill-proportioned with her breast.
+Being so large, she couldn’t walk or stand correctly.
+We tried to make her life as comfortable as possible.
+Nuggets passed away at eight months old, which is considered to be a long life for chickens intended for consumption.